 - You will receive a confirmation email.
 You may see a pending charge on your credit card, but it'll disappear.

-If you miss the 30-minute window, contact the developer through Google Wallet to see if you can get a refund.
+If you miss the 30-minute window, contact the developer through Google Payments to see if you can get a refund.